Onttola railway station

 Onttola railway station (abbrev.
 Ont, Onttolan rautatieasema) is a train station along the Pieksämäki-Joensuu line in Finland.
 The station is located approximately 7 km away from Joensuu railway station.

-Station building

-The original log-frame station building was built in the 1920s according to plans drawn up by Thure Hellström, an architect for the Finnish National Railway Board.
-The same types of station buildings were erected in 19 villages and towns along the Joensuu–Varkaus and Oulu–Kontiomäki lines.
-The Onttola railway station was closed down in May 1976.
+The station opened in 1927 and was closed for passenger traffic in 1975.

-In 2000, the original station building was dismantled and its log frame was moved to the town of Nurmes, where it was renovated and turned into the reception building for LomaSirmakka.
+The original log-frame station building was built according to plans drawn up by Jarl Ungern and was completed in 1926.
+The original station building was dismantled in 1999 and its log frame was moved to the town of Nurmes, where it was renovated and turned into the reception building for LomaSirmakka.
 The reception building was officially opened in June 2005.